gregr/dbKanren/README.md

       * configurable alphabet approximation (for smaller index)
   * (un)loadable at runtime
     * causes dynamic extension/retraction of affected intensional relations
+  * incremental definition, modification, and persistence

 * intensional relations (user-level)
   * search strategy: backward or forward chaining
     * could be inferred
-    * try automatic goal reordering based on cardinality statistics
+    * try automatic goal reordering based on cardinality/statistics
   * forward-chaining supports stratified negation and aggregation
   * materialization (caching/tabling)
     * if materialized, may be populated on-demand or up-front